Japanese Invasion Money: Primer

 I first came across this genre of currency while helping my father-in-law go through some boxes of old family stuff.
 If I recall correctly, he uncovered some Philippines, 1 Peso notes while sifting through the stuff.
 When I unfolded them I though it odd that they said Japanese Government on the front of them.
 Curiosity got the best of me and before I knew it I was sucked into collecting this stuff.
 For me, its the history and just the fun time spent researching and learning these currency sets.

 After a few weeks of digging around for info, I came across a FaceBook fan page called “JAPANESE INVASION MONEY SOCIETY” ( https://www.facebook.com/JapaneseMalaya/ ).
 On that page someone had posted a video presentation which had been given by Bill Myers.
 The video had some great information in it, but the audio was pretty poor.
-Some of the details that Bill spoke about got drowned out by ambient noises like coughing, things being scooted across the floor, and the likes.
+Some of the details that Bill spoke about got drowned out by ambient noises like coughing, things being scooted across the floor.
 You can watch the video below

 After watching this video, I became even more intrigued and did some searching on the internet for Bill Myers and was able to find two separate club newsletters which included Mr. Myers’ 7 part series (one part per month).
 Luckily, Bill’s email address was located somewhere in the pile of info and I sent Bill an email asking if he had the presentation he gave in the video in electronic format.
 Bill replied and I ended up having a phone conversation with him.
 This is why I love this hobby.
 Bill had no reservations sharing this information with me.
 In fact he not only sent me the Power Point, but he also sent me tons of other information relating to this subject, including a photo copy of an all inclusive Block list which is from a book called WWII Remembered (an expensive book, one which I plan on purchasing one day).